Dunstan Chestnuts Castanea dentata X mollissima

 Light requirements: Full sun

-Soil type: Well-drained, non-low lying areas and pH 5.0-7.0
+Soil type: Well-drained, non-low lying areas, sandy loam and pH 5.0-7.0

-Fertilization: Do not fertilize at planting with a quick release fertilizer.
+Fertilization: Do not fertilize at planting.
 Once

 the trees are established, fertilize in early spring (Mar-April) as